Phycobilin

-The phycobilins are especially efficient at absorbing red, orange, yellow, and green light, wavelengths that are not well absorbed by chlorophyll a.
+The phycobilins are especially efficient at absorbing red, orange, yellow, and green light (in the range 520 to 630 nm), wave lengths that are not well absorbed by chlorophyll a.
 Organisms growing in shallow waters tend to contain phycobilins that can capture yellow/red light, while those at greater depth often contain more of the phycobilins that can capture green light, which is relatively more abundant there.

 The phycobilins fluoresce at a particular wavelength, and are, therefore, often used in research as chemical tags, e.g., by binding phycobiliproteins to antibodies in a technique known as immunofluorescence.

 Types

 There are four types of phycobilins: